 Don’t know where to begin?
 Don’t know how the process works?
 That’s ok, I’m here to help.
 Here I have compiled some of the more frequently asked questions people have before booking a shoot.
 However, if you have any questions at all that aren’t covered here, feel free to contact me.

-Of course! 🙂 I shoot people from all walks of life.
-My goal is to just make everyone look their best, whether they are a model or not.
+Of course! 🙂 I shoot people from all walks of life, and I know what it’s like because I personally hate having my picture taken. (true story).
+The majority of my photoshoots are actually with people just like you and me who need a headshot or online dating photos.
+My goal is to just make everyone look their best!
 If you need updated photos for a professional use, social media, an online dating profile, or just want these images for yourself, that’s great!
-Of if you are a model and need modeling digitals, updated portfolio shots, or any type of shots, my goal is always the same, to provide a fun and relaxed atmosphere while shooting which results in great shots.
+Or if you happen to be a model and need modeling digitals, updated portfolio shots, or any type of shots, my goal is always the same, to provide a fun and relaxed atmosphere while shooting which results in great shots.
 Let’s have fun and shoot!

 The key is to bring lots of clothing options.
 Lots.
 I have never told a client “You brought too many clothes.” 🙂 For headshots, these are typically tops that have more solid colors and neutral tones (beiges, light blue, burgundy, purple, violet, gray, dark gray, white, etc.) However, variety is the key.
 It’s much better to bring far more outfits than you think even if you’re only booking a session for one look.
 Sometimes a particular top can really work better than others based on the background color, shooting location, and so on.
 Even for a standard single headshot shoot, I would suggest bringing a minimum of 3-5 different tops.
 Because after all, rules are meant to be broken.
 If your favorite top has a wild pattern and vivid/bright colors, feel free to bring it along with some other options.
 For non-headshot shoots (portraits, fitness, online-dating shoots, etc.) it’s essentially to bring a large variety of outfits even if you only book one look.
 And for fitness shoots, it’s always good to bring workout bring props like weights, headphones, a water bottle, etc. Again, the more options, and you can never bring too many clothing options.